 Many members of the Chelcun family underwent total prophylactic gastrectomies – and in each case, post-surgical testing revealed the presence of undetected cancer in their stomachs.
 These Chelcun family members owe their lives to those who study HDGC and spread awareness about the importance of genetic testing.

 The Chelcun family designed a solidarity wristband to share with friends and family portraying the words Kia Kaha, meaning, “Be strong in the face of challenge” or “stand strong” in the language of the Maori people of New Zealand, where HDGC was first identified.
 The phrase “Be Strong Hearted” became a source of strength.

 By July 2008, the Chelcuns recognized the need for expanded stomach cancer education, awareness, and research funds.
 They spearheaded the Be Strong Hearted Campaign of the Chelcun Family Fund for Stomach Cancer Research, a fundraising effort within the Community Foundation of Central Wisconsin.
 BeStrongHearted.org, the first version of the NSFC website, was launched to become a resource for people affected by stomach cancer.

 NSFC is Established

-The Be Strong Hearted campaign and website received worldwide attention and it became clear that in order to make a real difference, it was time to move beyond the Chelcun family.
+The Be Strong Hearted campaign and website received worldwide attention, and it became clear that to make a real difference, it was time to move beyond the Chelcun family.
 It was time to establish a nonprofit organization with broad public support and governance.
 Accordingly, No Stomach For Cancer, Inc. (NSFC) was founded in September 2009.